 Office of the Assistant Secretary for Policy Development and Research, HUD.

-Applicability Date: October 2, 2017 unless HUD receives a request for reevaluation of specific area FMRs as described below.
+Effective Date: The Fair Market Rents are effective October 1, 2018 unless HUD receives a request for reevaluation of specific area FMRs as described below.

 1. Submission of Comments by Mail.
-Comments or requests for reevaluation may be submitted by mail to the Regulations Division, Office of General Counsel, Department of Housing and Urban Development, 451 7th Street SW., Room 10276, Washington, DC 20410-0500.
-Due to security measures at all federal agencies, however, submission of comments by mail often results in delayed delivery.
-To ensure timely receipt of comments or reevaluation requests, HUD recommends that comments or requests submitted by mail be submitted at least two weeks in advance of the deadline.
+Comments or requests for reevaluation may be submitted by mail to the Regulations Division, Office of General Counsel, Department of Housing and Urban Development, 451 7th Street SW, Room 10276, Washington, DC 20410-Start Printed Page 446450500.
+Often, submission of comments by mail results in delayed delivery.
+To ensure timely receipt of comments or reevaluation requests, HUD recommends that comments or requests submitted by mail be submitted at least 2 weeks in advance of the deadline.
 HUD will make all comments or reevaluation requests received by mail available to the public at http://www.regulations.gov.

 To receive consideration as public comments or reevaluation requests, comments or requests must be submitted through one of the two methods specified above.
 Again, all submissions must refer to the docket number and title of the notice.